Proton Structure Functions from Holographic Einstein-Dilaton Models: Numerical results for the Structure Function

-In this section, we show the numerical results for the structure function $F_2(x,q^2)$ as a function of $q^2$ for two different values of the Bjorken parameter: $x=0.75$ and $0.85$.
-These are the largest values of $x$ measured for $F_2(x,q^2)$ \cite{Whitlow:1991uw}.
+In this section, we show the numerical results for the structure function $F_2(x,q^2)$ as a function of $q^2$ for two different values of the Bjorken parameter: $x=0.55$, 0.65, 0.75, and $0.85$.
+These are the highest values of $x$ measured for $F_2(x,q^2)$ \cite{Whitlow:1991uw}.
 The kinematical range for $x$ considered above is near the elastic regime ($x$ close to $1$).
-In this large $x$ domain, it is reasonable to consider the scattering off the entire proton rather than by its constituent partons.
+In this large domain $x$, it is reasonable to consider the scattering of the entire proton rather than by its constituent partons.
+To fix the fermionic states we choose $\gamma=0.817$, such that $m_5=0.317$ and the ground state of the right chiral mode has a mass 0.937 GeV identified with the proton, while the ground state of the left mode has a mass of 1.76 GeV.

-In our analysis of DIS in terms of the probe fields, there are two free parameters involved: $g_{\text{eff}}^2$ and $\gamma$.
-The effective coupling constant $g_{\text{eff}}^2$ controls the overall magnitude of $F_2$ obtained from Eq.\ (\ref{F2}).
-One can then adjust it so that our $F_2$ crosses the data at least at a single point.
-The anomalous dimension $\gamma$ is chosen so that the solutions to Eqs.\ (\ref{Schrodinger}) fit the proton mass in the initial state.
-These values are displayed in Tables \ref{table:2} and \ref{table:3}.
-In addition to that, we also show in Table \ref{table:2} the values for the ground state masses of the left-chiral and right-chiral fermions, $\psi^0_L$ and $\psi^0_R$, respectively, resulting from this choice of $\gamma$.
-Notice that the right-chiral fermion fits the proton mass $M_p$, with the left-chiral mass having a different and higher value.
-For this reason, we take the right chiral solution to represent the initial state of the scattering process.
+In our analysis of DIS in terms of the probe fields, there are two free parameters involved: $g_{\text{eff}}$ and $\tilde k$.
+The effective coupling constant $g_{\text{eff}}$ controls the overall magnitude of $F_2$ obtained from Eq.\ (\ref{F2}).
+For each value of $x$ we find distinct values of $g_{\rm eff}$ and $\tilde k$, defined in Eqs. \eqref{I_RL} and \eqref{geff}.
+These values are displayed in Table \ref{table:geff}.
+Our results for $F_2(x,q^2)$ with $x=0.55$, 0.65, 0.75 and 0.85 as functions of $q^2$ are shown in Figs. \ref{AllF2V3} and \ref{F2075085}.
+With this simple setup, from our calculations for $F_2$ we obtain a very good agreement with the experimental data.

-Our results for $F_2(x=0.75)$ and $F_2(x=0.85)$ as functions of $q^2$ are shown in Fig.\ \ref{F2075085}.
-We note that we chose two values of $g_{\text{eff}}^2$, one for each $x$, though only a single value of $\gamma = 4.6$ was used.
-With this simple setup, one can make our calculations for $F_2$ to have reasonable values, staying relatively close to the experimental data.
-More importantly, the model qualitatively reproduces the general trend displayed by $F_2$ which decreases with increasing $q^2$ values, being thus consistent with the interpretation of scattering off the entire proton at large $x$.